 The spouse and biological children will inherit.
-Firstly the child’s share has to be calculated.
+Firstly, the child’s share must be calculated.

-John dies and he leaves his wife Mary and three children.
-His estate is worth R600 000 after payments of debts.
-Take R600 000 and divide it into four.
-The result will be R150 000.
-All four will get R150 000 each.
+John dies and is survived by his wife Mary and three children.
+His estate is worth R850 000 after payments of debts.
+Mary will thus receive R250 000 and the kids get R200 000 each.

 John and Mary were married in community of property.
-John dies and leaves a joint estate worth R600 000 after payments of debts.
+John dies and leaves a joint estate worth R800 000 after payments of debts.
 He also left behind a wife and two children.
-Mary has to receive her half share before distribution can occur.
-R600 000 divided into two is R300 000.
-Mary will firstly receive R300 000 under matrimonial property law.
-Mary and the children will then share the remaining R300 000.
+Mary will receive her half share (by virtue of the marriage in community of property) before distribution can occur.
+Mary will firstly receive R400 000 under matrimonial property law.
+Mary will also get R250 000 of the remaining R400 000 and the children will then share the remaining R150 000.